emckiernan/emg-book/chapter-02/chapter-2.md

     return
 ```

 ## Exploring the activity of different muscles

 Using our function, we can now dive into our repository of recordings and look at the EMGs of different muscles recorded during various physical activities.

-### Bicep muscle
+### Biceps muscle

-The following EMG was recorded from the bicep muscle during repeated (3) contractions with intermittent rest periods.
+The following EMG was recorded from the biceps muscle during repeated (3) contractions with intermittent rest periods.

 ```python